BretStateham/FlySimExpress/Labs/flysimexpress-04.md

 1. Lastly, if the Presenter is running the AirTrafficSim app, you can locate your plane's data on it.
 As you tilt your board forward/backward and left/right you affect the pitch and roll and therefore it's altitude, heading, latitude, and longitude.
 Over time you should see your plane's meta data changing on the AirTrafficSim screen:

     ![Air Traffic Sim](images/planinatc.png)

+1. Tilt your MXChip board forward/backward (Screen Side is "UP", USB Port edge is "FRONT") and left/right to "fly" your plane.

+1. Try to get very close to another plane to see them both turn red

+  - The Stream Analytics job created by the presenter is looking for close planes, sending a warning to the "flysim-shared-output-hub" and and AirTrafficSim app is getting those warnings and coloring the planes involved red.